elmtree-askmo/cloudcannon-app/content/posts/finals-freakout-here-s-how-to-prep-fast-and-crush-your-exams-without-losing-your-mind.md

 _schema: default
 date: 2025-05-02T12:00:00Z
 title: >-
-  Finals Freakout?
+  [dev] Finals Freakout?
 Here's How to Prep Fast and Crush Your Exams (Without Losing Your Mind)
 article_title: >-
-  Finals Freakout?
+  [dev] Finals Freakout?
 Here's How to Prep Fast and Crush Your Exams (Without Losing Your Mind)
 description: >-
-  Let’s be real: finals week can feel like a horror movie where the villain is your to-do list.
+  [dev] Let’s be real: finals week can feel like a horror movie where the villain is your to-do list.
 But here's the good news—you can go from “I’m doomed” to “I got this” faster than you think.

   This isn’t about pulling all-nighters or downing your body weight in coffee.
   It’s about working smarter, not harder.